 I have some experience of the politics/governance interface from my work prior to academia and her central idea rings very true.
 Too little attention has been paid to the problem of how to manage once in power.

 Just because someone is a good political campaigner, or are very loyal, doesn’t mean that they also have the skills to help run a government.
-Political skills are certainly also needed by those managing in government to help ensure the policies people voted for actually happen.
+Those who are managing in government certainly need political skills to help ensure the policies people voted for actually happen.

-This is an ambitious book that is filled with detail about the emerging field of political management; why not give it a read?
+Jennifer Lees-Marshment has delivered an ambitious book.
+It is filled with detail about the emerging field of political management; why not give it a read?

 Read: Jennifer Lees-Marshment (2020) Political Management:The Dance of Government and Politics, Routledge